smoeding/puppet-openssl/REFERENCE.md

 Data type: `Boolean`

 A boolean value that determines if the certificate should be marked as a trusted certificate.
-The mark is set if the parameter value is 'true' and removed if the parameter value is 'false'.
+The mark is set if the parameter value is `true` and removed if the parameter value is `false`.
 This is mostly useful for CA certificates to establish a proper trust chain.

 On Debian based distributions this is done by creating a symbolic link